Ovikx/exalt-public/README.md

 ## Welcome to Exalt's public repo!
-Use the [issues section](https://github.com/Ovikx/exalt-public/issues) to post bugs and suggestions.
-Tag your posts appropriately.
+Post bugs and suggestions by [creating an issue](https://github.com/Ovikx/exalt-public/issues/new).
+Tag your posts with the appropriate labels.
 If you need private help, DM me on Discord at `TI-Nspire CX II CAS#2378`.